-Repetitive impulsive sound means any sound which is composed of impulsive sounds that are repeated at sufficiently slow rates such that a sound level meter set at "fast" meter characteristic will show changes in sound pressure level greater than ten dB(A).
+Repetitive impulsive sound means any sound which is composed of impulsive sounds that are repeated at sufficiently slow rates such that a sound level meter set at "fast" meter characteristic will show changes in sound pressure level greater than ten (10) dB(A).

-Sound level means the weighted sound pressure level obtained by the use of a sound level meter and frequency weighting network, such as A, B or C, as specified in American National Standards Institute specifications for sound level meters.
+Sound level means the weighted sound pressure level obtained by the use of a sound level meter and frequency weighting network, such as A, B, or C as specified in American National Standards Institute specifications for sound level meters.
 If the frequency weighting employed is not indicated, the A-weighting shall apply.

 Sound level meter means an instrument for the measurement of sound, including a microphone, amplifier, RMS detector and integrator, time averager, output meter and weighted networks, that is sensitive to pressure fluctuations.
-The instrument reads sound pressure levels when properly calibrated and is of type H or better so specified in ANSI publication S1.4-1971 or its successor body.
+The instrument reads sound pressure levels when properly calibrated and is of Type II or better so specified in ANSI Publication S1.4-1971 or its successor body.

-Sound pressure level means expressed in decibels, 20 times the logarithm to the ratio of the pressure of the sound to a reference pressure, which reference pressure shall be explicitly stated.
+Sound pressure level means, expressed in decibels, twenty (20) times the logarithm to the base ten (10) of the ratio of the pressure of the sound to a reference pressure, which reference pressure shall be explicitly stated.